EddyLuten/bhreia.com/docs/campaigns/game-notes.md

 - Sah-Sauj pranked people with fake poop in her cloister
 - Wolf's real name is not "Wolf"
 - Pasha's favorite color is blue
+- Gadot's father was a master thief
+- Tiran